 27. Two Mayan Gods are holding up the front doorway

-On either side of the main entrance are two Mayan Gods seemingly holding up the doorway.
+On either side of the main entrance are two Mayan Gods seemingly holding up the doorway to the mosaic house.
 Traditionally having gods at the either side of an entrance symbolises protection and so that’s what they are doing here, protecting the entrance to the home.
 In a lot of Carrie’s work she has drawn influences from Mayan and Aztec art.

 28. There is a tree of life in the porch

 Long time collaborator and friend ATM is responsible for the tree of life on the left hand side of the porch.
-Well known to Inspiring City we’ve spoken to him a number of times about his environmental street art, yet before he focused on that he was also known as a highly accomplished mosaic artist.
-The tree of life was actually one of the first pieces added to the house around 2002.
+We’ve spoken to him a number of times about his environmental street art.
+Before he was also known as a highly accomplished mosaic artist.
+The ‘tree of life’ was one of the first pieces added to the house in 2002.

 29. The doorway is surrounded by Adinkra symbols and Indian tapestries.

-One of the most important areas to do on the house was the doorway and the surround of the door contains decorative mosaic inspired from Indian tapestry.
+One of the most important areas to do on the mosaic house was the doorway and the surround of the door contains decorative mosaic inspired from Indian tapestry.
 The four elements are also represented in Latin as well as a number of Adinkra symbols from West Africa.
-The Adinkra symbols are used on fabrics, pottery and sometimes architecture in the region around Ghana and the Ivory Coast.
+The Adinkra symbols are used on fabrics and pottery.
+Sometimes they can be seen in architecture in the region around Ghana and the Ivory Coast.
 “I just thought they were so beautiful and some of the meanings are wonderful.
 It’s kind of symbolic, entering the door to a house, like blessing you as you enter” explained Carrie.

 30. There are giant tributes to Jill Richards and Herman Wallace

-Prominent on the front of the house are giant memorials to Jill Richards and Herman Wallace, two very important people in Carrie’s life.
+Prominent on the front of the mosaic house are giant memorials to Jill Richards and Herman Wallace, two very important people in Carrie’s life.
 Jill Richards was Carrie’s mum and also lived in the house, she passed away in 2012.
 Herman Wallace meanwhile was one of the Angola 3 who Carrie befriended and communicated with for many years whilst he languished inside an American prison.
-He was eventually released but was in such ill health he died only two days afterwards.
-Both memorials are adorned with intricate skulls and are meant to be a lasting celebration of their life and death.
+He was eventually released but was in such ill health he died only two days later.
+Both memorials are adorned with intricate skulls.
+They are meant to be a lasting celebration of their life and death.

-Carrie Reichardt’s house was visited on 27 January 2018 and most of the pictures were taken on the same day.
+Carrie Reichardt’s mosaic house was visited on 27 January 2018.
+Most of the pictures were taken on the same day.
 We had previously visited the house in March 2017 and recorded the final push where a number of artists came from around the UK and the World to help finish things off.
 The house can be found on Fairlawn Grove which is a short walk from either South Acton or Chiswick Park stations.